PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 ### SQL Manager List

-Below the messages, the page displays the SQL Manager list with the request's ID, SQL query name, SQL query and actions columns.
+Below the messages, the page displays the SQL Manager list with the request's ID, SQL query name, SQL query, and the actions columns.
 The request's actions allow us to download the request's result into a CSV file, view the request's result on the page, delete the request, and edit it.
 To summarize the actions cab be:
 - Export.
 Executes the query, and downloaded the result in CSV format.